prestontw/bazel-rust-guided-experiment/src/stage-1.md

 This makes sense, and was something that I was wondering about when we filled in the manifests originally.

-> :eyes: ...
+> 👀 ...
 Were you?

-> :facepalm: Yes, actually, part of the point of this exercise is to
+> 🤦‍♂️ Yes, actually, part of the point of this exercise is to
 >
 > 1. go through and record errors that I run into,
 > 1. provide an example of how someone went through the `rules_rust` documentation, and